instillai/machine-learning-course/docs/source/content/overview/linear-regression.rst

 .. figure:: _img/Exponential_Transformed.png

    **Figure 5.
-The dataset from Figure 4 after applying a logarithm to the output variable**
+The data set from Figure 4 after applying a logarithm to the output variable**